Charismatic movement: Catholicism

 to those responsible for the ecclesiastical ministry—from parish priests to bishops—not to let the Renewal pass them by but to welcome it fully; and on the other (hand) ... to the members of the Renewal to cherish and maintain their link with the whole Church and with the Charisms of their pastors.

-In the Roman Catholic Church, the movement became particularly popular in the Filipino, Brazilians and Hispanic communities of the United States; in the Philippines; and in Latin America, mainly Brazil.
+In the Catholic Church, the movement became particularly popular in the Filipino, Brazilians and Hispanic communities of the United States; in the Philippines; and in Latin America, mainly Brazil.
 Traveling priests and lay people associated with the movement often visit parishes and sing what are known as charismatic masses.
 It is thought to be the second-largest distinct sub-movement (some 120 million members) within global Catholicism, along with Traditional Catholicism.

 A difficulty is the tendency for many charismatic Catholics to take on what others in their church might consider sacramental language and assertions of the necessity of baptism in the Holy Spirit as a universal act.
 There is little to distinguish such baptism from the sacrament of confirmation.
 In this regard, a study seminar organized jointly in São Paulo by the Pontifical Council for Promoting Christian Unity and the Bishops Conference of Brazil raised these issues.
 Technically, among Catholics, the baptism of the Holy Spirit is neither the highest nor fullest manifestation of the Holy Spirit.

 Thus baptism of the Spirit is one experience among many within Christianity (as are the extraordinary manifestations of the Spirit in the lives of the saints, notably St. Francis of Assisi and St. Teresa of Avila, who levitated).
 Because of this, Catholic Charismatics do not hold this experience as dogmatically as do Pentecostals.

 Possibly, Padre Pio (now St. Pio) provides a modern-day Catholic example of this experience.
 Describing his confirmation, when he was 12 years old, Padre Pio said that he "wept with consolation" whenever he thought of that day because "I remember what the Most Holy Spirit caused me to feel that day, a day unique and unforgettable in all my life!
 What sweet raptures the Comforter made me feel that day!
 At the thought of that day, I feel aflame from head to toe with a brilliant flame that burns, consumes, but gives no pain."
-In this experience, Padre Pio said he was made to feel God's "fullness and perfection."
+In this experience, Padre Pio said he was made to feel God's "fullness and perfection".
 Thus a case can be made that he was "baptized by the Spirit" on his confirmation day in 1899.
 It was one spiritual experience among many that he would have.

 The Compendium to the Catechism of the Catholic Church states: